RyanFrantz/ryanfrantz.github.io/_posts/2019-03-29-control-is-an-illusion.md

 goal of simply getting to the end, to alleviate the [anxiety](/posts/when-does-an-investigation-end.html#anxiety) of the experience.
-These types of reviews are largely ineffective, providing little beyond our ability to churn out stacks of remediation items in a mis-guided effort to demonstrate that we know how to fully prevent an event's recurrence.
+These types of reviews are largely ineffective, providing little beyond our ability to churn out stacks of remediation items in a misguided effort to demonstrate that we know how to fully prevent an event's recurrence.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Consider this: If you find your post-incident reviews are neither compelling nor helping your organization learn, it&#39;s very likely those reviews simply assemble facts rather than tell stories.<br><br>We learn best from, and are engaged more by, stories.</p>&mdash; Ryan Frantz (@Ryan_Frantz) <a href="https://twitter.com/Ryan_Frantz/status/1103293847113744389?ref_src=twsrc%5Etfw">March 6, 2019</a></blockquote>